 Ladies, if you’re still wasting your money on sanitary products every month, it’s time to make a change.
 I bought a menstrual cup over a year ago and haven’t looked back.
 Not only is it more convenient, as you can wear it for up to 12 hours, it saves so much money and is much better for the planet.
 It’s perfect for travelling, as there are often no sanitary disposal facilities in developing countries and it allows you to focus more on enjoying your day instead of worrying about changing your tampon.
 This company donates a menstrual cup to a girl in East Africa with every purchase.

 You never know when you might need a spare bag, so I packed my foldable reusable bag for my trip.
 If I don’t use it for anything else, I’ll use it as a laundry bag!

 You'll notice a trend with all of these items - replacing disposable plastic with eco-friendly alternatives!
-Basically, it’s I think it's best to avoid plastic at all costs when travelling.
-While I am lucky to live in a country which has infrastructure in place to recycle, many developing countries face a huge problem with managing plastic waste, and it's often caused by tourists.
+Basically, it’s best to avoid plastic at all costs when travelling.
+While I am lucky to live in a country which has the infrastructure in place to recycle, many developing countries face a huge problem with managing plastic waste, and it's often caused by tourists.
 The best thing to do is not create any plastic waste, leaving as small a footprint as possible behind on your travels.